What are the school colors, mascot, and vision?

 - Contribute to a safe environment.

 We have implemented a system for helping students understand good choices in behavior, how to make them, and why it is important.
+This system focuses on helping students exhibit H.O.W.L (Hardworking, Ownership, Wisdom, Leadership) traits.
 Staff members routinely awards “Way to Howl” tickets when students are witnessed doing a good job at school.
 This can be for improved behavior in or out of the classroom, improved academic focus, or acts of kindness toward others.
 There are expectations which all of the staff communicate very thoroughly and when students have trouble meeting those expectations, we have them fill out a Think Sheet is for minor offenses.
 A Behavior Referral report is for more significant offenses or for persistent minor offenses.
 When Think Sheets are assigned or Behavior Referrals are given to a student, the teacher, dean of students, or principal talks with the student and assigns the consequences, and communicates with a parent/guardian.
 A student who receives 3 Behavior Referrals for being disruptive may be recommended for expulsion in accordance with state law.
-Consequences from Think Sheets may result in detention or restorative activities.
-Too many missing assignments result in Saturday School
+Think Sheets often result in after-school Thursday Detention.

 What is the dress code?